stogoh/network-mapper/README.md

 ### skipHostDiscovery

 This option skips the host discovery stage altogether.
 This options is necessary, when target hosts do not respond to ICMP ping packets.

+### port

+Only scan the specified ports.
+This options specifies which ports should be scanned and overrides the default.
+Ports can also be specified by name according to what the port is referred in the _nmap-services_ file.

+### portRatio

+Scans all ports in the _nmap-services_ file with a ratio greater that the given value.
+The value must be between 0.0 and 1.0.

+### topPorts

+Scans the specified highest ratio ports found in the _nmap-services_ file after excluding all port specified by `excludePort`.
+The value must be 1 or greater.